jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Conclusion

 The jVMC codebase provides a basic and flexible framework for the composition of NQS algorithms.
 The typical building blocks -- on-the-fly computation of operator matrix elements, sampling from the Born distribution, and evaluating the wave function ansatz and its gradients -- are implemented in an efficient manner.
 While designed to fully exploit the resources of distributed compute clusters, the underlying just-in-time compilation allows the user to run the identical Python code just as well on a desktop computer without accelerators.

 Compared to the existing NetKet library \cite{netket}, the jVMC codebase was devised following a different philosophy.
-While NetKet provides implementations of many different NQS algorithms, network architectures, and physical models, the jVMC codebase focuses on exposing a minimal system of efficiently implemented modules that facilitates the custom composition of such algorithms.
+While NetKet provides implementations of many different NQS algorithms, network architectures, and physical models on top of the core building blocks, the jVMC codebase focuses on exposing a minimal system of efficiently implemented modules that facilitates the custom composition of such algorithms.
 This bottom-up ansatz is intended to free future method development from the necessity of first having to create parallelized and performant implementations of the core tasks; at the same time we aimed to impose only minimal bias with respect to the details of resulting algorithms.

 The presented codebase has already been used in research applications to compute the energy gap of a two-dimensional quantum Ising model and its unitary dynamics across a quantum phase transition \cite{Schmitt2021}, and also for the simulation of open quantum spin systems in one and two dimensions \cite{Reh2021}.
 We expect that it will serve as a useful basis for further method development and applications in these and other directions, where VMC with NQS can potentially push our classical simulation capabilities.